grammaright/blog.debug.sexy/_posts/2024-04-09-How-to-make-a-DuckDB-extension-for-a-table-function.markdown

 ```
 *Code 2.
 An example of the `Load(DuckDB &)` function*

+Please note that if you plan to distribute your extension, you need to define C functions such as `DUCKDB_EXTENSION_API void EXTENSIONNAME_init(duckdb::DatabaseInstance &db)` and `DUCKDB_EXTENSION_API const char *EXTENSIONNAME_version()`.
+These functions are invoked when you attempt to load an extension from the DuckDB shell.
+For more information, please refer to [the extension template](https://github.com/duckdb/extension-template/blob/main/src/quack_extension.cpp#L56).

 To define a table function, you need to create several functions and then add them to your table function definition.
 The snippet below shows how DuckDB defines the `read_csv()` function. `GetFunction()` initializes a table function by setting up some options before returning the function.
-Let's examine these steps.
+Let's examine these steps in the next section.

 ```cpp
 TableFunction ReadCSVTableFunction::GetFunction() {